Phase Noise in RF and Microwave Amplifiers: Final remarks

-Since the noise measurements are now terminated or put on hold, and instruments and components scattered in the lab, we can only support the model of Fig.~\ref{fig:noise-correl-1} with simulations.
-In all simulations we normalize on the carrier power, we linearize for low noise, and we set $a^2+b^2+c^2+d^2=1$ so that the noise power is in all cases equal to one.
-The result (Fig.~\ref{fig:noise-correl-2}) is a scatter plot in which each point is a realization of noise, all at the same Fourier frequency of the AM-PM noise spectrum.
-The noise is `measured' (actually simulated) by the two-channel version of the NMS shown in Fig.~\ref{fig:NMS}(B), where we detect simultaneously the real and the imaginary part with a I-Q mixer \cite{Rubiola2002rsi-matrix}.
+Since the noise measurements are now terminated or put on hold, and instruments and components scattered in the lab, we can only support the model with simulations .
+In the simulations shown in Fig.~\ref{fig:noise-correl-2}, we normalize on the carrier power, we linearize for low noise, and we set $a^2+b^2+c^2+d^2=1$ so that the noise power is equal to one.
+The simulated noise is shown as it would be measured by the two-channel version of the noise-measurement system shown in Fig.~\ref{fig:NMS}(B), where we detect simultaneously the real and the imaginary part with a I-Q mixer \cite{Rubiola2002rsi-matrix}.

-In the case of additive noise, the noise is a Gaussian process of power equally split into the real and imaginary part.
-This is the symmetric two-dimensional Gaussian distribution shown in Fig.~\ref{fig:noise-correl-2}(A).
-We apologize for the aspect ratio not equal to one.

-If additive noise is not equally split between AM and PM, as for example it happens when the amplifier is the power compression region, there results an asymmetric Gaussian distribution (Fig.~\ref{fig:noise-correl-2}(C)).
-The perfectly saturated amplifier has no AM noise.
-The scatter plot, not shown, is a vertical line.
+In simplest form, the noise is a Gaussian process of power equally split into the real and imaginary part.
+This is the symmetric two-dimensional Gaussian distribution of Fig.~\ref{fig:noise-correl-2}(A).
+If the noise is not equally split between AM and PM, as for example it happens when the amplifier is the power compression region, there results an asymmetric Gaussian distribution (Fig.~\ref{fig:noise-correl-2}(C)).
+The perfectly saturated amplifier has no AM noise, so it would be represented as a vertical line in a scatter plot.

 Fig.~\ref{fig:noise-correl-2}(B) shows the case of flicker noise of an amplifier operated in the compression region.
-The amount of AM and PM is not the same, and there is some correlation between AM and PM noise.
+The amount of AM and PM is not the same, but there is some correlation between AM and PM noise.
 For comparison, the plot of Fig.~\ref{fig:noise-correl-2}(D) represents a (unrealistic) amplifier in which AM and PM noise originates from a single random process with the same modulation efficiency.